Here’s the Secret That Makes KFC’s Fried Chicken So Crispy

 Nothing says comfort food quite like a bucket of fried chicken.
-Here are some fried chicken recipes that you’ll really be able to sink your teeth into.
 But few places do it better than the aptly-named Kentucky Fried Chicken, especially when paired with creamy mashed potatoes and a buttery biscuit.

 What sets Kentucky Fried Chicken apart from the rest?
 It’s not just their affordable prices and convenience, it’s also how crispy they’re able to make their chicken (there’s a reason it’s called extra crispy!).
 Now, you can recreate KFC’s secret recipe at home by following the steps below.
 We bet you won’t even be able to taste a difference.
 One thing we already know: why KFC changed its name from Kentucky Fried Chicken.

 11 secret spices

 To really nail the traditional flavor of Kentucky Fried Chicken, it’s all about their 11-spice seasoning blend.
 Combine KFC’s secret recipe for its breading with two cups of flour to thoroughly coat your chicken pieces after dipping in an egg and milk wash.